contentful/marketplace-partner-apps/apps/adapt-essentials-asset-fields/README.md

 The app can be set as a homepage which will be displayed once you log into Contentful.

-1. On the right bellow the user avatar there is a **Settings** menu.
+1. On the right below the user avatar there is a **Settings** menu.
 2. Click **Settings**.
 Dropdown will open.
 3. Click **Home** within dropdown.
    ![alt text](doc/home-settings-menu.png)